We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Is the Serta Perfect Sleeper a firm mattress?

 The Serta Perfect Sleeper is a well known mattress for good reason.
-With contouring memory foam, temperature control, and excellent edge support, shoppers can choose from six total options that come in varying firmness levels.
+With contouring memory foam layers, temperature control, and excellent edge support, shoppers can choose from varying firmness levels and pillow top options.

 Be aware that the mattress has been recalled as a fire hazard.
 However, overall, the Perfect Sleeper is a great fit to help you get a good night’s sleep.